 Ron Storey brings extensive experience in the Australian and global grains industry to the AEGIC Board.

 Ron has over 20 years of global grain marketing experience, plus a further 20 years in consulting, market research, and commercialisation activities in grains and agribusiness.

 He is a former Director and Chairman of Pulse Australia, and a former Director and Chairman of AGT Breeding and Australian Crop Forecasters.

 Ron is currently Managing Director of Storey Marketing Services and retains a grain growing interest in his family farm.

-Matt has been both an investor and an entrepreneur in early stage tech startups, actively participating in the startup eco-system in Perth for over 15 years.
-Matt works hands-on with startup companies to assist in building teams, accelerating growth, achieving milestones and securing additional financing.
-He has judged for: the WA Innovator of the Year Awards, multiple Startup Weekends, the inaugural Unearthed Hackathon, Curtin’s Commercial Innovation Awards, OzApps and the AIM Pinnacle Awards.
+Matt works hands-on with technology-led companies to assist in building teams, accelerating growth, achieving milestones and securing additional financing.
+He is a judge for the WA Innovator of the Year Awards and the AIM Pinnacle Awards.

 Karlie Mucjanko has almost 20 years of experience communicating with and on behalf of farmers across Australia.